Mountain Crest University of Colorado Health

 Mountain Crest University of Colorado Health - Fort Collins, CO

 Mountain Crest University Of Colorado Health is an addiction treatment center located at 4601 Corbett Drive in the 80528 zip code in Fort Collins, CO.
 It is operated by a private non-profit organization.
-Mountain Crest University Of Colorado Health provides naltrexone administration, prescribes suboxone and buprenorphine for pain management.
-Some of the treatment approaches used by Mountain Crest University Of Colorado Health include brief intervention, 12-step rehab and counseling for substance abuse.
-Mountain Crest University Of Colorado Health also specializes in detox services and offers inpatient alcohol detox, residential benzodiazepines detoxification and inpatient heroin detox.
-Mountain Crest University Of Colorado Health provides hospital inpatient heroin detox, intensive outpatient heroin treatment program and hospital inpatient treatment.
-It also provides inpatient dual diagnosis treatment, inpatient heroin detox services and residential heroin addiction treatment.
+Mountain Crest University Of Colorado Health provides suboxone prescription, methadone for pain management and naltrexone administration.
+Some of the treatment approaches used by Mountain Crest University Of Colorado Health include counseling for substance abuse, motivational interviewing and CBT.
+Mountain Crest University Of Colorado Health also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detox and in-patient methamphetamines detoxification.
+Mountain Crest University Of Colorado Health provides hospital inpatient alcohol/heroin treatment, inpatient hospital heroin rehab and outpatient heroin rehab.
+It also provides inpatient treatment for heroin addiction and mental health diagnosis, inpatient heroin detoxification and residential heroin use treatment.

 Address: 4601 Corbett Drive, Fort Collins, CO 80528